helm/helm/docs/charts.md

-  Chart.yaml        # A YAML file containing information about the chart LICENSE           # OPTIONAL: A plain text file containing the license for the chart README.md         # OPTIONAL: A human-readable README file values.toml       # The default configuration values for this chart charts/           # A directory containing any charts upon which this chart depends. templates/        # A directory of templates that, when combined with values,
+  Chart.yaml        # A YAML file containing information about the chart LICENSE           # OPTIONAL: A plain text file containing the license for the chart README.md         # OPTIONAL: A human-readable README file values.yaml       # The default configuration values for this chart charts/           # A directory containing any charts upon which this chart depends. templates/        # A directory of templates that, when combined with values,
                     # will generate valid Kubernetes manifest files.